7Mcking/KopernikusAutoTest/README.md

 * For each camera keep the images corresponding to it in a seperate folder.
 This would be the first one 😊 as it makes life easier.
 * Secondly, if they are from the same camera I beleive they should be of the same dimension which is not the case in the given dataset and should be stored with the same dimension.
 * The naming convention of the image stored should be constant.
-Two different ways images were saved.
-One with timestamp value and the second with the datetime value itself.
+For camera 20 Two different ways images were saved, one with timestamp value and the second with the datetime value itself. **This increases the processing time!**
 * Also in my opinion to make life easier timestamp should be in UTC and not in local timezone.
 However, this might be just my frustration speaking out 😊.